getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

-Older versions of ClickHouse are not sufficiently sophisticated for our use case.
 Upgrading to a newer version of ClickHouse will enable us to use experimental features such as "Live View" and "Window View".

 **Drawbacks**